ForceANatur/restoration-mod-fans_addons/README.md

 Sniper Hell: Most enemies spawn with Sniper Rifles.

 Sting like a bee: FBI units use the M1014 and Hostage Rescue Teams and ASU units have the UMP.
 Vet Cops have akimbo Broncos.

+RPG Grunts: The unused RPG grunts got a 9 to 5 job of beating your ass.
+They made a deal with the titan snipers to help them. suffer

 # Crime Spree Modifiers: